RohanAdwankar/oxdraw/README.md

 ./target/release/oxdraw --input mermaid-cli/test-positive/flowchart1.mmd --edit
 ```

-This boots the Axum HTTP server on <http://127.0.0.1:5151>, serves the compiled UI from `web/dist/`, and streams all layout changes back into `flowchart1.oxdraw.json`.
+This boots the Axum HTTP server on <http://127.0.0.1:5151>, serves the exported Next.js UI from `frontend/out/`, and streams all layout changes back into `flowchart1.oxdraw.json`.
 Stop the session with `Ctrl+C`.
 Set the `OXDRAW_WEB_DIST` environment variable if you keep the built assets elsewhere.

 Pass `--serve-host 0.0.0.0` or `--serve-port 6000` to change the bind address when collaborating across devices.